-If you need a quick escape from the summer heat, plan a getaway to one of these cool summer destinations for families, all within an easy road trip of most major metropolitan areas in the Northeast, making them easier for families to manage.
+If you need a quick escape from the summer heat, plan a weekend getaway to one of these cool summer destinations for families.
+They’re all within an easy road trip of most major metropolitan areas in the Northeast, making them easier for families to manage.
+From the southern coast of Maine to the Adirondack mountains of New York to Canada’s Atlantic islands, here are some cool spots to consider for kid-friendly summer getaways in the northeast.

 1. Southern Maine Coast